 As in humans, it appears that such compounds have a variety of biological functions in plants with a highly conserved role in cell signalling, although research is still at an early stage in comparison to that with animals.
 They appear to block essential processes that are part of the transition from seed germination to seedling growth, although some of their effects may be beneficial.
 For example, N‑linoleoylethanolamine disrupts root development in seedlings, although a specific 9-lipoxygenase metabolite of this (9-hydro(pero)xy-linoleoylethanolamide) may be a more active metabolite working synergistically with abscisic acid to modulate the transition from embryo to seedling.
 N‑Linolenoylethanolamine inhibits chloroplast development, N-lauroylethanolamine has negative effects on seedling growth and flower senescence, and N‑myristoylethanolamine functions in plant defence against pathogen attack and inhibits stomatal closure.
 In addition, further metabolites of N‑lauroylethanolamine have been characterized in which glucose is attached to the free hydroxyl of the ethanolamine moiety together with mono- or dimalonylglucosides; these may represent a mechanism for modulating the biological activities of N‑Acylethanolamides in plants.
 As in animals, a fatty acid amide hydrolase (FAAH) that degrades N‑acylethanolamides in vivo is present in Arabidopsis, and this is also believed to be an important regulatory factor in plants.

 While these simple derivatives have attracted most recent interest because of their similarity to animal lipids, more than 300 different N-acylamides have been identified from eight families of plants and some fungi with as many as 200 different fatty acids and many different amine moieties including propyl, isopropyl, butyl and often isobutyl moieties.
 The fatty acid moieties are distinctive, and fall into two groups, those with double bonds only and those with double and triple bonds.
-For example, affinin, an insecticidal amide, has a 10-carbon fatty acid attached to isobutylamine, i.e. it is N‑isobutyl-2E,6Z,8E-decatrienamide.
-Similarly, capsaicinoids, the pungent components of chili peppers, are N-acylated phenolic amides in which the fatty acid is nonanoic or decanoic acid, sometimes with an isomethyl group and sometimes a trans-double bond in position 6 or 7; Capsaicin per se is the vanillyl derivative, (6E)-N-(4-hydroxy-3-methoxybenzyl)-8-methyl-6-nonenamide, and it exerts its effects in humans by binding to the vanilloid receptor subtype 1 (TRPV1).
-The biosynthetic mechanisms for most are believed to be quite different from those of the N-acylethanolamines, and the amine moiety is often derived from amino acids.
+For example, affinin, an insecticidal amide, has a 10-carbon fatty acid attached to isobutylamine, i.e., it is N‑isobutyl-2E,6Z,8E-decatrienamide.
+Similarly, capsaicinoids, the pungent components of chili peppers, are N‑acylated phenolic amides in which the fatty acid is nonanoic or decanoic acid, sometimes with an isomethyl group and sometimes a trans-double bond in position 6 or 7.
+The pungency is mainly determined by the benzene ring and is modified by the acyl chain.
+Capsaicin per se is the vanillyl derivative, (6E)-N-(4-hydroxy-3-methoxybenzyl)-8-methyl-6-nonenamide, and it exerts its effects in humans, including gastrointestinal discomfort, by binding to the vanilloid receptor subtype 1 (TRPV1).
+The biosynthetic mechanisms for most plant amides are believed to be quite different from those of the N-acylethanolamines, and the amine moiety is often derived from amino acids.
 Important biological functions are slowly being revealed, including toxicity to insect predators, bacteria and fungi, while promoting plant growth.

 N-Acyl ureas are produced by fungi, often in the form of symmetrical molecular species with palmitoleic, oleic or linoleic acids as the fatty acid constituents.
 They interact with the human immune system, possibly alerting the host to the presence of a fungal infection.